-Electronic Field Data Books should be completed and all original paper raw data forwarded to the Regional Field Coordinator (RFC) as soon as possible after residue sample shipment, preferably within two months, unless a different interval is requested.
+Electronic Field Data Books should be completed as soon as possible after residue sample shipment, preferably within two months, unless a different interval is requested.
 Timely submission of the eFDB is essential to maintaining IR-4 timelines.
 On occasion, the SD may request special handling of a given eFDB.
-Such a request must be submitted in writing to the person who has the eFDB (FRD, RFC, or QA), with proper IR-4 approvals.eFDBs should not be handled differently without this authorization.If a trial is dropped or terminated, or if a study is canceled, data entry into the eFDB(s) should stop immediately and the partially completed eFDB(s) paper raw data book should be forwarded to IR-4 headquarters (HQ) per established routing procedures, unless other instructions are provided.Such eFDBs will not be subjected to QA audit, but the trial paper raw data must be filed and eventually archived with the study data at HQ.
+Such a request must be submitted in writing to the person who has the eFDB (FRD, RFC, or QA), with proper IR-4 approvals. eFDBs should not be handled differently without this authorization.
+If a trial is dropped or terminated, or if a study is canceled, data entry into the eFDB(s) should stop immediately and the partially completed eFDB(s) paper raw data book should be forwarded to IR-4 headquarters (HQ) per established routing procedures, unless other instructions are provided.
+Such eFDBs will not be subjected to QA audit, but the trial paper raw data must be filed and eventually archived with the study data at HQ.
 Filing and archiving the eFDB and paper raw data will be done by IR-4 HQ.